ncatlab/nlab-content/pages/8/3/1/7/17138/content.md

 Whitehead observed that indeed every [[spectrum]] represents a generalized (co)homology theory.
 The _[[Brown representability theorem]]_ states that, conversely, every generalized (co)homology theory is represented by a spectrum.

-Due to [[phantom maps]], there remains a subtle difference between generalized (co)homology functors and the spectra which represent them: a little bit of information is lost as one passes from the spectrum to its cohomology functor (the [[Yoneda lemma]] does not fully apply here, since a spectrum is more than just one (homotopy type of a) topological space).
+Due to [[phantom maps]], there remains a subtle difference between generalized (co)homology functors and the spectra which represent them: a little bit of information is lost as one passes from the spectrum to its cohomology functor (the [[Yoneda lemma]] does not fully apply here, since a (co)homology functor is equipped with the extra structure of the [[natural isomorohism]] [[suspension isomorphism]]).

 In applications and modern theory, it is mostly the spectra that matter, and hence the Brown representability theory is used to transfer extra structure on spectra to extra structure on cohomology theories.
 For instance a _[[multiplicative cohomology theory]]_ is one which is represented by a [[ring spectrum]].

+There is a slight refinement of the concept of generalized homology functors to that of "[[excisive ∞-functors]]".
+These are fully equivalent to spectra.

 **Literature.** ([Aguilar-Gitler-Prieto 02, section 12](#AguilarGitlerPrieto02), [Kochmann 96, 3.4](#Kochmann96))